Neighbours 30th Anniversary: Development

-The 30th anniversary and the storylines it contained were conceived over a year in advance by the serial's executive producer, Jason Herbison.
+The 30th anniversary and its storylines were conceived over a year in advance by the serial's executive producer, Jason Herbison.
 At the beginning of 2015, the Neighbours title card and theme song were revamped in a new "retro-inspired" style for the anniversary.
 Herbison told Daniel Kilkelly of Digital Spy that his "main aim" for the celebrations were "to celebrate the past, present and the future of the show in a way that would be satisfying for our viewers."
 He also explained that he wanted to be weary of how each plot was planned out to not interrupt or spoil any storylines for the United Kingdom, which was airing episodes two weeks behind Australia.
-Herbison and production staff were hoping to create a "dash of nostalgia" by returning former cast members, however also wanted to bring current storylines "to a climax".
+Herbison and production staff were hoping to create a "dash of nostalgia" by returning former cast members, however also wanted to bring current storylines to a climax.
 He admitted that the crew also wanted the anniversary to lead into some more longer storylines.
-Neighbours invited many cast members back from "across all eras" and Herbison was "thrilled" with the characters who were brought back, all of whom had "natural reasons" for returning.
+Neighbours invited many cast members back from all eras of the serial and Herbison explained that he was thrilled with the characters who were brought back, all of whom had "natural reasons" for returning.
 All stories were written by Herbison and the storylining team following their pitch to the Neighbours broadcasters, who all "gave great ideas and feedback".
 Herbison described the anniversary as full of "drama, action, humour, romance, nostalgia and of course a little heartbreak" and teased, "You name it, we have every spectrum of emotion covered for the 30th with a lot of twists and turns with the stories, and many surprises."